-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act, check the following box. \Box the Securities Act registration statement nur mber of the earlier effective registration state ement for the same offering. \square If this form is a post-effective amendment filed pursuant to Rule $462(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If delivery of the prospect us is expected to be made pursuant to Rule 434, check the following box. • efinitions of " istrant is a large accelerated filer, an accelera large accelerated filer," "accelerated filer" an Large accelerated filer Non-accelerated filer □ □ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company date until the registrant shall become effective in accordan ll file a furthence with Section gistration statement on such date or dates er amendment which specifically states tha ion 8(a) of the Securities Act of 1933 or un d Exchange Commission, acting pursuant at this registration statement shall atil the registration statement shall thereafter
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act, check the following box. \Box the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this form is a post-effective amendment filed pursuant to Rule $462(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If delivery of the prospect us is exp pected to be made pursuant to Rule 434, check the following box. \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \boxtimes